 Worlds Greatest Stretch

-The World’s Greatest Stretch is a bodyweight mobility exercise that combines a deep lunge position with rotation and reach.
-The setup places the hips, spine, and upper body under gentle load through a long range of motion, making it effective for preparing the body for more demanding movements.
+The World's Greatest Stretch is a bodyweight mobility drill that combines a deep lunge with thoracic rotation and an overhead reach.
+This multi-position flow opens the hips, lengthens the hip flexors, and mobilizes the upper back and shoulders in a single sequence, making it one of the most efficient warm-up movements available.

 - Start in a high plank position with your hands directly beneath your shoulders, arms fully extended, and core engaged.